|Rules of Catholic Cemeteries of the Archdiocese of St. Louis|

 Except as limited in #7 above the signatory by signing this authorization warrants that he/she has authority to do so and thereby holds the cemetery, its agents and employees harmless from any damages arising from an improper authorization.
 This shall include attorneys fees incurred in defense of any lawsuit based on an improper authorization to inter.

-B. After a period of 75 years since the last recorded activity on a burial site, after a reasonable search for heirs, the Right of Sepulture reverts to the Cemetery in regards to the unused burial spaces.
+B. After a period of 75 years since the last recorded activity on a burial site, the Right of Sepulture reverts to the Cemetery in regards to the unused burial spaces.
 If persons with a legitimate claim present themselves after the graves have been used, their claim shall be settled by providing them with an equal number of burial spaces in an equivalent location to those that reverted to the Cemetery.

 18. The Cemetery is not liable for the location of a burial on a lot designated by a telephone call.
 The family is urged to make its choice at the Cemetery Office.
 (See 39 A)